Biden warns Putin of 'severe costs' of Ukraine invasion - NewsBreak

 Adding to the sense of crisis, the Pentagon ordered an additional 3,000 U.S. troops to Poland to reassure allies.

-The U.S. has urged all American citizens in Ukraine to leave the country immediately, and Sullivan said those who remain should not expect the U.S. military to rescue them in the event that air and rail transportation is severed after a Russian invasion.
+Biden’s national security adviser, Jake Sullivan, said Americans in Ukraine should not expect the U.S. military to rescue them in the event that air and rail transportation is severed after a Russian invasion.

-The Biden administration has been warning for weeks that Russia could invade Ukraine soon, but U.S. officials had previously said the Kremlin would likely wait until after the Winter Games ended so as not to antagonize China.
+Several NATO allies, including Britain, Canada, Norway and Denmark, also asked their citizens to leave Ukraine, as did non-NATO ally New Zealand.

-Sullivan told reporters on Friday that U.S. intelligence shows that Russia could take invade during the Olympics.
-He said military action could start with missile and air attacks, followed by a ground offensive.
+Sullivan said Russian military action could start with missile and air attacks, followed by a ground offensive.

 “Russia has all the forces it needs to conduct a major military action,” Sullivan said, adding that “Russia could choose, in very short order, to commence a major military action against Ukraine.”
 He said the scale of such an invasion could range from a limited incursion to a strike on Kyiv, the capital.